UniversalDependencies/docs/_pal/feat/Foreign.md

 This feature takes the following values: Yes.

 ### <a name='Yes'>`Yes`: Foreign language
-This tag is used for quotes of text in a foreign languages, especially Avestan.
+This tag is used for quotes of text in a foreign language, especially Avestan.

 The foreign word is not a loan word or a foreign name but a genuinely foreign word appearing inside native text.<br>
 For example, in meta-ritual and exegetical discussions, Avestan words are often mentioned as a means of referring to a specific Avestan passage.
 These are defined as foreign words, with the PoS tag indicating the morphosyntactic function of the word within the Middle Persian text.